University Policies

 Failure to comply with this and related policies and procedures is subject to disciplinary action, up to and including suspension without pay, or termination of employment or association with the University, in accordance with applicable (e.g., staff, faculty, student) disciplinary procedures or for non-employees may result in the suspension or revocation of the users (e.g., vendor, supplier or other third party) relationship with Brown University.

-In order to both communicate this compliance expectation and to incorporate workplace safety into policies governing faculty, students and staff, compliance with workplace safety regulations is incorporated in University academic and administrative guidelines (e.g., handbooks), as well as employment policies.
-Sanctions for non-compliance with these and other university policies are set forth in Faculty Rules and Regulations, the Handbook of Academic Administration, the University Code of Conduct and the Workplace Safety policy.
-Possible sanctions in these guidelines and policies include written reprimands, prohibition from entering certain workplace areas, inclusion of safety compliance performance in performance evaluations and salary determinations, transcript notations, probation, suspension, dismissal, expulsion and termination.
+To both communicate this compliance expectation and to incorporate workplace safety into policies governing faculty, students, and staff, compliance with workplace safety regulations is incorporated in University academic and administrative guidelines (e.g., handbooks), as well as employment policies.
+Sanctions for non-compliance with these and other university policies are outlined in Faculty Rules and Regulations, the Handbook of Academic Administration, and the University Code of Conduct.
+Possible sanctions in these guidelines and policies include written reprimands, prohibition from entering certain workplace areas, the inclusion of safety compliance performance in performance evaluations and salary determinations, transcript notations, probation, suspension, dismissal, expulsion, and termination.

-In addition to the sanctions set forth in the guidelines and policies referenced above, enforcement and sanction actions that may be applied to particular operations (e.g., laboratory, academic unit or administrative operation) include, but are not limited to, the following:
+In addition to the sanctions outlined in the guidelines and policies referenced above, enforcement and sanction actions that may be applied to particular operations (e.g., laboratory, academic unit or administrative operation, machine shop) include, but are not limited to, the following:

 • Mandatory safety meetings;